-- OThe oil ring rails have no "top" or "bottom". - Install the oil ring expander [A] in the bottom piston ring groove so the ends [B] butt together. - Install the oil ring steel rails, one above the expander and one below it. - OSpread the rail with your thumbs, but only enough to fit the rail over the piston. - ORelease the rail into the bottom piston ring groove. - .
-Do not mix up the top ring and second ring. - Install the top ring [A] so that the "R" mark [B] faces up. - Install the second ring [C] so that the "R" mark [D] faces up.
+OThe oil ring rails have no "top" or "bottom".

+- Install the oil ring expander [A] in the bottom piston ring groove so the ends [B] butt together. - Install the oil ring steel rails, one above the expander and one below it. - OSpread the rail with your thumbs, but only enough to fit the rail over the piston. - ORelease the rail into the bottom piston ring groove. - Do not mix up the top ring and second ring. - Install the top ring [A] so that the "R" mark [B] faces up. - Install the second ring [C] so that the "R" mark [D] faces up.

-- Olf a new piston or cylinder is used, check piston to cylinder clearance (see Piston/Cylinder Clearance), and use new piston rings. - Apply engine oil to the inside wall of the small end of the connecting rod. - Face the triangle mark [A] on the top of the piston must point toward the front [B] of the engine.
+○If a new piston or cylinder is used, check piston to cylinder clearance (see Piston/Cylinder Clearance), and use new piston rings.

+- Apply engine oil to the inside wall of the small end of the connecting rod. - For KL650E8 ~ KL650EB models, face the triangle mark [A] on the top of the piston must point toward the front [B] of the engine. - For KL650EC model, face the marking dent [A] on the top of the piston must point toward the front [B] of the engine.